PTL Terms & Conditions of Business

 Where fees are charged on an hourly basis, we reserve the right to vary the rates to reflect discretionary factors such as unusual urgency, complexity, the responsibility involved, and/or out of hours working.

 We invoice regularly unless otherwise agreed.
-Our invoices are payable upon presentation.
+Our invoices are payable upon presentation to you.

 We do not accept cash from clients.
 If clients deposit cash direct with our bank, we reserve the right to charge for any additional checks we deem necessary regarding the source of the funds.